Accepting Applications: April 1, 2021 – May 14, 2021

 Ability to manage multiple priorities through to completion

-Computer literacy in various software applications including Microsoft Office (required) and Microsoft Dynamics CRM (preferred)
+Computer literacy in various software applications including Microsoft Office (required), Microsoft Dynamics CRM and IMIS

 Ability to solve problems effectively and efficiently